njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/WeatherPy/Logs/README.md

-This folder holds the log and debug files for two consecutive runs of the IPython notebooks, WeatherPy.ipynb and VacationPy.ipynb.
-In both cases, the IPython notebooks are running in log mode and debug mode.
+This folder holds the log and debug files for the IPython notebooks, WeatherPy.ipynb and VacationPy.ipynb.